ericlbarnes/ci-minify/readme.md

 # CodeIgniter Minify

-The goal of this project is to provide a simple way to minify and combine js and css files.
+The goal of this project is to provide a simple way to minify and combine js and css files inside a CodeIgniter application

 ## Installation

 Upload the Minify folder to your libraries folder.
-This is built using CI2 packages and you must be using CI2 and have php 5.2 installed.
+This is built using CI2 packages and you must be using CI2.

 ## Usage

-I have included an example controller to show usage but below is an overview:
+Below is an overview of different usages:

 <pre>
 // Minify JS file